All Episodes

 I mean, he's even removed one of these fake prosecutors who said they wouldn't enforce the laws of the state of Florida.

-He's like, not up not up in Florida.
+He's like, not up in Florida.

 So Florida does support law enforcement.

-We will ensure that our laws are being enforced, and I think that sets us apart, and that's why so many law enforcement officers are moving here.
+And that's why so many law enforcement officers are moving here.

-And if you're in law enforcement and you're looking and you know you're not going to be supported by your community and by the courts in in your city, your the municipality in which you live in, the state you live in, whatever it is.
+And if you're in law enforcement and you're looking and you know you're not going to be supported by your community and by the courts in your city, the municipality in which you live in, the state you live in, whatever it is.

 They don't have any bail laws in New York.

-Um, you know, this guy has no choice.
+You know, this guy has no choice.

 Guy comes behind the counter.